benedictjones/EiM_MaterialProxy/README.md

 ## System Requirements

-A conda environment show the dependencies, and can be used to quickly set up the required python packages.
-This is found at: https://anaconda.org/benedictjones/eim_env

 Development has taken place on a windows 10 based platform.
 The code has been run on the Windows Subsystem for Linux (WSL) and should work on Ubuntu.